New

 • A problem statement — the core question or goal your study addresses

-• Interview questions — at least a core set of questions for the AI interviewer to follow
+• Key questions — at least a core set of questions for the AI interviewer to follow

-If any of these are missing or incomplete, Koji will prompt you to fill them in before publishing.
+If any required fields are missing or incomplete, Koji will prompt you to fill them in before publishing.
 This safeguard ensures every live study has enough structure to produce meaningful conversations.
+For more on how this validation works, see How the Quality Gate Works.

 Pre-Publish Checklist